DUE TO THE VERY DYNAMIC AND UNPREDICTABLE SITUATION WITH CORONAVIRUS PANDEMIC EGC 2020 IN SPAIN WAS POSTPONED TO 2021.

 Grassland dynamics and conservation in a changing world

-The 17th Eurasian Grassland Conference (EGC) will take place between 7-13 September 2020 in Tolosa, Spain.
+The 17th Eurasian Grassland Conference (EGC) will take place in Tolosa, Spain in 2021.
 The conference is organized by the EDGG and the University of the Basque Country.
-It is supported by the Basque Government, the Government of Gipuzkoa, the City Council of Tolosa, the University of the Basque Country and Hazi (Public agency for rural, coastal and food development).
+It is supported by the Basque Government, Gipuzkoa Provincial Council, the Town Council of Tolosa, the University of the Basque Country, the Government of Navarre and Hazi (Public agency for rural, coastal and food development).
 The theme of the 17th EGC is Grassland dynamics and conservation in a changing world.
 The conference aims to improve our knowledge of the diversity and management of Palaearctic grasslands in face of global change.
 We intend to emphasize the following topics in four sessions:

 1. Succession and species turnover in abandoned grasslands